EmiiFont/FileOrganizer/README.md

 FileOrganizer
 =============

-Application that organize files within a folder, creating subfolder named by its extensions
+Sample Application that organize files within a folder, creating subfolder named by its extensions (Using Chain of Responsability Pattern).
+Need code clean up. :P